CLMBRs/ultk/README.md

 ## Getting started

 - Check out the [examples](https://github.com/CLMBRs/altk/tree/main/src/examples), starting with a basic signaling game.
+The examples folder also contains a simiple efficient communication analysis of [indefinites](https://github.com/CLMBRs/altk/tree/main/src/examples/indefinites).
 - To see more scaled up usage examples, visit the codebase for an efficient communication analysis of [modals](https://github.com/nathimel/modals-effcomm) or [sim-max games](https://github.com/nathimel/rdsg).
 - For an introduction to efficient communication research, here is a [survey paper](https://www.annualreviews.org/doi/abs/10.1146/annurev-linguistics-011817-045406) of the field.
 - For an introduction to the RSA framework, see [this online textbook](http://www.problang.org/).